mahmud-arif/HA-Kubernetes-with-K3s/readme.md

 # HA Kubernetes Cluster with K3s
- Visualization what we are going to build here
+ Visualization what we are going to build here.
+I used Custom  L7 Nginx for Loadbalancer without Ingress.

 <img src="./infra-network.png" alt="infra-network" width="50%" />